Did you once think that monetizing your blog meant slapping up spammy ads?

 Many people I talk to aren’t big fans of this approach.
 I like to give this example:

-Imagine you came to a workshop of mine, and 10 minutes into it, I show this on the screen.
+Imagine you came to a workshop of mine in the past, and 10 minutes into it, I show this on the screen.

 Then I pause and wait for everyone to pay before continuing.